andgordio/mockupless/docs/Courses/InteractionBasics/Lists-and-loops/indexes.md

 </div>
 ```

-This reads as “show the value of `contacts` array's variable at index 0”.
-This container will display `Adam` as its content.
+This reads as “show the value of `contacts` array's item at index 0”.
+This container will display `Adam` from the array shown above.

 ## Variable as index

-In your prototype, you don't want to just display the first item from the array.
-You want to display the selected item.

-For this you need a variable to store the index of the selected item:
+The task we defined in the beginning of the article suggests that we display value not of a particular item, but of any item that becomes selected.
+To achieve that, you need to make the index a variable first:

 ```js
 data: {